hoverboard88/hoverboard/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 7.4.0: February 28, 2022 =
+- Fixed: We fixed the plugin requirements for Forms Addons version 2.2.1+
+- Fixed: We optimized the popular posts widgets display in edit screens
+- Fixed: We fixed console errors for users who have CookieYes enabled
+- Fixed: We fixed custom dimensions for all single post types.

 = 7.3.4: February 10, 2022 =
 - Fixed: Resolved a PHP Notice message some users received after upgrading to 7.3.3